iseahound/Vis2/README.md

 Go to https://github.com/tesseract-ocr/tessdata_best and place your desired languages in bin/tessdata_best.
 Go to https://github.com/tesseract-ocr/tessdata_fast and place your desired languages in bin/tessdata_fast.

-Fast is used in the interactive GUI implementation, while best will be used for othe cases.
+Fast is used in the interactive GUI implementation, while best will be used for other cases.
 See below for what I mean.

     #c:: OCR(, "fra")      ; French (requires fast fra.traineddata)